Musk comments spark Tesla rally - NewsBreak

 10. Revlon stock surged as much as 65% on Tuesday.
 Retail traders have piled into the cosmetics maker after it declared bankruptcy — and it's surged more than 400% in a week.

 Curated by Phil Rosen in New York.
 (Feedback or tips?
-Email prosen@insider.com or tweet @philrosenn.)
-Edited by Max Adams and Lisa Ryan in New York.
+Email prosen@insider.com or tweet @philrosenn .)
+Edited by Max Adams and Lisa Ryan in New York .Read the original article on Business Insider

 Comments / 0